Birkebeiner Classic

 Thanks to the fantastic efforts of the groomers and Birkebeiner Nordic Ski Club volunteers, we were able to run the Birke Classic last weekend after the postponement from the week before.

-It was a great team effort and I would like to thank all those who helped out in the many and varied jobs prior to the day, on the day and afterwards.
-COVID safe operations and procedures were established and implemented, online entries through Alpine Timing, QR code tracking was in operation and social distancing was encouraged.
+It was a great team effort and I would like to thank all those who helped in the many and varied jobs before the day, on the day and afterwards.
+COVID-19 safe operations and procedures were established and implemented, online entries through Alpine Timing and QR code tracking were in operation, and social distancing was encouraged.
 Well done everyone.

 It was also great to see some of the best skiers in the country competing.
-There were a total of 44 participants in the three distances – 10km, 5km and 2.5km.
+There were 44 participants in the three distances—10km, 5km, and 2.5km.

 Full Results click <https://www.alpinetiming.com.au/results/r221/>